-- 3.1 We align our approach for funding residents in the 2022/23 funding year to the current national system operated by the ESFA.
-Unless specifically stated by the Combined Authority all the current approaches taken by the ESFA in relation to AEB funding will be adopted. - 3.2 All providers will be treated equally and fairly.
-To aid transparency the value of grant allocations and contracts for services provision will be published annually.
+- 3.1 We align our approach for funding residents in the 2023/24 funding year to the current national system operated by the ESFA.
+Unless specifically stated by the Combined Authority all the current approaches taken by the ESFA in relation to AEB funding will be adopted. - 3.2 All Learning Organisations will be treated equally and fairly.
+To aid transparency the value of grant allocations, contracts for services and sub-contracted provision will be published annually and updated in-year. - 3.3 You must complete the resident's Unique Learner Number (ULN) field accurately to access Combined Authority funding.

-- 3.3 You must complete the resident's Unique Learner Number (ULN) field accurately to access Combined Authority funding.
-You must ensure as part of your initial assessment, you check the postcode relates to where the resident will be living for the duration of their training.
-This should be updated by the resident as part of their initial assessment. - 3.4 You must hold evidence to underpin any claims you make to assure us that you are using the funding appropriately.
-The Combined Authority retains the right to ask for sight of your evidence, spend or to require additional performance management information/evidence. - 3.5 We will review and monitor whether the AEB provision you provide represents good value for money.
-If we consider that funding is significantly more than the cost of providing education and training, we will reduce your funding after consulting with you. - 3.6 Failure to comply with funding rules could lead to action or intervention.
-The triggers for action and the type of action we may take is set out in our Performance Management documents and is in accordance with provisions in our Grant Agreements and Contracts for Services. - 3.7 The Combined Authority's relationship with its provider base will primarily be strategic rather than transactional.
+- 3.4 You must ensure as part of your initial assessment, that you check the postcode where the resident will be living for the duration of their training is within CPCA postcode area.
+This should be updated by the resident as part of their initial assessment.
+You must also check that the learner is aged 19 or older on 31st August (before the time of enrolment) within the 2023 to 2024 academic year. - 3.5 You must hold evidence to underpin any claims you make to assure us that you are using the funding appropriately.
+The Combined Authority retains the right to ask for sight of your evidence, spend or to require additional performance management information/evidence at any point over the lifetime of the funding agreement and up to a period of 6 years thereafter. - 3.6 We will review and monitor whether the AEB provision provided represents good value for money.
+If we consider that funding is significantly more than the cost of providing education and training, we will reduce your funding after consulting with you. - 3.7 Failure to comply with funding rules could lead to action or intervention.
+The triggers for action and the type of action we may take is set out in our Performance Management documents and is in accordance with provisions in our Grant Agreements and Contracts for Services. - 3.8 The Combined Authority's relationship with its Learning Organisation base will primarily be strategic rather than transactional.
 It will place emphasis on joint, proactive performance management and quality improvement.
 It will expect high quality provision delivering measurable impact on the progression and outcomes for Combined Authority residents.